($919) Cost to ship a car from Los Angeles, CA to Portland, OR

 The time of the year

-Seasonal demand and weather conditions in both Los Angeles and Portland can impact car shipping prices.
+Both seasonal trends and local weather in Los Angeles and Portland can influence what you’ll pay for car shipping.

 The temperature in Los Angeles is known to be very comfortable.
 Los Angeles is subject to a phenomenon typical of a microclimate, causing variations in temperature.
 So be sure to check your weather report before your move.